zhanghao5201/HF-HRNet/README.md

 # **News**
 2023/09/18 Code is open source.

-2024/03/05 Paper is accepted as a Transactions Paper for publication with no further changes in an upcoming issue of the IEEE Transactions on Circuits and Systems for Video Technology.
+2024/03/05 Paper is accepted as a Transactions Paper for publication in IEEE Transactions on Circuits and Systems for Video Technology.

 # **Abstract**: